Inaugural Lecture by the Fulbright Bicentennial Chair in American Studies

 Festsal, 1st floor of the Swedish School of Social Science

-The Fulbright Bicentennial Chair in American Studies Scott Buchanan will give his Inaugural Lecture on Tuesday, 8 October 2019.
+The Fulbright Bicentennial Chair in American Studies Scott Buchanan will give his Inaugural Lecture on Tuesday, 8 October 2019, at 16:15.

 The topic of Professor Buchanan's lecture will be "From Truman to Trump: How Americans Generally Don't Like Establishment Candidates".